 The prices on this page were updated in 2021 and were for a 4-flat property in the south of the UK.
 Even if your requirements are different, you can still use this price guide to get a rough idea of how much an intercom system will cost.

 Before You Read Any Further…

 We are conducting research into how much consumers think certain home improvement projects will cost them.
-This question is entirely optional, you can skip it if you wish:

 The Figures James Gave Us

 James sourced four quotes for his intercom and door entry system.